hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_cityscape_overtaken_by_nature_ffe7c22c-85ab-48ad-be38-386617226b6f-0_2.content.md

 ## The Wallpaper

 The wallpaper depicts a once-bustling city now overrun by lush greenery.
 Buildings are barely visible behind a thick curtain of vines and foliage, while trees tower over the skyline.
-The contrast between the man-made structures and the natural elements creates a captivating image that draws you in.
+The contrast between the man-made structures and the natural elements creates a Cap<wbr>ti<wbr>va<wbr>ting image that draws you in.

 ![Cityscape overtaken by nature](#)